 If this sounds like you, then you are the epitome of a technology dinosaur.
 By today’s standards, VHSs are not only old, they are ancient.
 If you watch movies on anything that is not Amazon Prime, Hulu, or Netflix, you have fallen behind.
 These internet-based streaming platforms are definitely convenient, but they have taken the magic out of movie night.
 Do remember going to Blockbuster and renting a movie?
 Those were the days.

 7. You use a “dumb phone” instead of a smartphone

 Younger co-workers scoff at your flip phone that does not have WiFi, or internet access and doesn’t support downloadable apps.
 It does, however, have a calendar and some old, but still decent games, And one nice positive – since it’s a flip phone, no inadvertent and potentially embarrassing “butt dialing.”
 It may not have “bells and whistles” but it does make and receive calls; it’s a phone, after all.

 8. You keep appointments and notes on a decades-old PDA with no Internet access

-True, it’s operating system is so old (Windows CE/Pocket PC) it’s obsolete.
+True, its operating system is so old (Windows CE/Pocket PC), it’s obsolete.
 It does have Pocket Word and Excel but transferring files to a modern PC isn’t a viable option.
 Most computers today no longer support infrared capabilities.
-Still, it does keep have an appointment calendar which can be set to remind you with a beep at certain time intervals.
+Still, it does have an appointment calendar that can be set to remind you with a beep at certain time intervals.
 It also offers a contact list where information on business associates or personal info can be entered.
 It’s simple to use and a bonus – no distractions, except perhaps for a game of solitaire.